-My name is Samuel Belden, and I am an undergraduate student at MIT earning a Bachelor's Degree in
+My name is Samuel Belden, and I am a Materials Engineer at SpaceX working on providing high speed, low latency to the world with Starlink.
+I graduated from MIT several years ago with a Bachelor's Degree in

 I enjoy working on hands-on, challenging engineering projects, both as a hobby and as a career.
 I've built my own electron microscope that can 'see' atoms, made custom injection molded yo-yo's, and am working on building my own carbon fiber bike, along with various other projects.
 I'm always up to something.

 Outside of school, I'm an avid backpacker, camper, hiker, rock climber, canoer, rower, cook, baker, and entrepreneur.